 In addition, peritoneal mesothelioma specialist Dr. Eugene A. Choi is also available to treat veterans with mesothelioma through this program.
 This is very important since almost all other VA mesothelioma specialists treat pleural mesothelioma.

 “Fortunately, the work we’re doing with the VA as we ramp up and start to see more and more patients with mesothelioma in Houston, has the Baylor program right across the street to support that as it grows.”

-Local VA hospitals may refer veterans who do not live near Los Angeles, Boston, or Houston to approved civilian mesothelioma cancer centers through the MISSION Act, which replaced the similar Veterans Choice Program (VCP) in 2019.
+Local VA hospitals may refer veterans who do not live near Los Angeles, Boston, or Houston to approved civilian mesothelioma cancer centers through the MISSION Act.

 The VA must usually sign off on requests for local care.
 Once this is complete, veterans can receive treatment from a non-VA provider at no extra cost.
 Veterans who do not get prior approval from the VA may be charged in full.